eshaan007/Connect-Club/README.md

 It can be accessed from the dropdown menu and then used to send a pokification to our respective friends.

 #### Chat Interface :
+In the chat interface, on the left, there is a column which shows the number of members included in the Connect-Club. \
+On the right, is the place where the actual chat is going on. \
+There is an option to leave. \
+P.S.
+It also has Emoji Supoort for us Millenials!!\
+Whenever the class ends, the Connect-Club can be deleted and then re-created for the next class. \

 Made with :heart: by Kushang Shah and Eshaan Khurana.